nhshackday/nhshackday.github.io/tools/datasets-and-apis.md

  * NHS Choices -- limited range of datasets (apply to http://www.nhs.uk/aboutNHSChoices/professionals/syndication/Pages/Webservices.aspx for API) : http://www.nhs.uk/aboutNHSChoices/professionals/developments/Pages/NHSChoicesdatasets.aspx
  * [API for Food, Ingredients and Nutrition with Diet Restrictions.
 130,000 packaged Products and 500,000 recipes](https://www.sensum.io/)
+ * [NHS Safety Thermometer](http://www.ic.nhs.uk/webfiles/Services/Safety%20Thermometer/SafetyThermometer_Data_TermsOfUse_0512.pdf) -- restrictions on use include "It must not be used to make public statements or pronouncements, or cause, or allow it to appear in public either directly or indirectly"
+ * [NHS Comparators](http://www.ic.nhs.uk/nhscomparators) -- only people with NHS or DH email address can sign up for an account
+ * [NHS iView](http://www.ic.nhs.uk/services/nhs-iview) -- lots of information, and some data is restricted

 ## Unknown